 Activist, entrepreneur, public speaker, Washington D.C. powerbroker, and passionate advocate of women’s political engagement — Sarah Chamberlain plays many roles.
-As President of the Main Street Partnership, Sarah runs an organization that supports the governing wing of the Republican Party in Congress; in the judgment of most political observers, she is the only woman in the country who currently leads a major Republican organization.
-And as the creator and facilitator of the Women2Women National Conversation Tour, Sarah has become one of the most important national voices calling for women to become involved in the political process.
+As President of the Republican Main Street Partnership, Sarah runs an organization that supports the governing wing of the Republican Party in Congress.
+In the judgment of most political observers, she is the only woman in the country who currently leads a major Republican organization.
+And as the creator and facilitator of the Women2Women National Conversations Tour, Sarah has become one of the most important national voices calling for women to become involved in the political process.

 Sarah’s career has been marked by both accomplishment and tragedy.
-Born in upstate New York, she received her undergraduate degree in accounting from the University of Delaware and her MBA and master’s degree in education from Elmira College in New York.
-She first gained political experience as an assistant to Rep. Amory Houghton Jr., a former CEO of the Corning Glass Company and a six-term member of Congress.
-She became the first executive director of the John Quincy Adams Society and helped to establish the Main Street Partnership.
-She has written for the Washington Post, U.S. News & World Report, and other national publications and has appeared on numerous media programs.
+Born in upstate New York, she first gained political experience as an assistant to Rep. Amory Houghton Jr., a former CEO of the Corning Glass Company and a six-term member of Congress.
+She became the first executive director of the John Quincy Adams Society and helped to establish the Republican Main Street Partnership.
+She has written for the Washington Post, U.S. News & World Report, and other national publications, and she is a regular columnist for The Hill newspaper.
+She has been profiled in the New York Times and featured on numerous media programs including MSNBC’s “Morning Joe” and “Fox & Friends” on the Fox News Channel.
 She recently undertook a course of study in the Women and Public Policy Program at Harvard University’s Kennedy School of Government.

-Sarah’s experiences as a woman involved in politics — and her frustrations with Capitol Hill gridlock — led her to start the Women2Women National Conversations Tour in 2014.
-The tour brings Congresswomen together with bipartisan gatherings of women across the country.
-Its aim is to spark dialogue between legislators and everyday citizens about how women are personally affected by what happens in government, and to take those ideas back to Washington.
+Sarah’s experiences — as a single mother, as a woman involved in politics, and as an ordinary citizen frustrated with Capitol Hill gridlock — led her to start the Women2Women National Conversations Tour in 2014.
+Her training at Harvard provided a further opportunity to refine her vision of what the tour should be.
+The tour brings Main Street’s Congresswomen together with bipartisan gatherings of women across the country.
+Its aim is to spark dialogue between legislators and everyday citizens about how women are personally affected by what happens in government, and give voice to women around the country who otherwise might not recognize that Congress debates issues so fundamentally important to the safety and security of their families.
 Sarah urges women to educate themselves about politics and get involved by voting, taking part in local and national campaigns, and even running for office themselves.
 She firmly believes that more women participating in politics at all levels will lead to better and less adversarial government.

 Main Street Advocacy Blog: http://mainstreetadvocacy.com/blog/